-- Donated materials, equipment and space at verified fair market value. - Donated accredited professional services at verified fair market value. - Volunteer labour at up to \$20/hour. - Please note: This hourly rate is recommended for the sole purpose of calculating in-kind volunteer contributions for inclusion in the Community Gaming Grant application.
+- Donated materials, equipment and space at verified fair market value. - Donated accredited professional services at verified fair market value. - Volunteer labour at up to \$20/hour. - Please note: This hourly rate is recommended for the sole purpose of calculating in-kind volunteer contributions for inclusion in the grant application.